skypjack/entt/docs/md/core.md

 Another case where two types are assigned the same identifier is when classes from different contexts (for example two or more libraries loaded at runtime) have the same fully qualified name.
-In this case, also `type_name` will return the same value for the two types.<br/>
+In this case, `type_name` returns the same value for the two types.<br/>
 Fortunately, there are several easy ways to deal with this:

 * The most trivial one is to define the `ENTT_STANDARD_CPP` macro.
 Runtime